kinshuk4/daily-coding-problem-solutions/problem1151-1200/README.md

+## Daily Coding Problem: Problem #1186 [Easy]

+This problem was asked by Facebook.

+Suppose you are given two lists of `n` points, one list p1, p2, ..., pn on the line y = 0 and the other list q1, q2, ..., qn on the line y = 1.
+Imagine a set of `n` line segments connecting each point pi to qi.
+Write an algorithm to determine how many pairs of the line segments intersect.

 ## Daily Coding Problem: Problem #1185 [Hard]

 Find an efficient algorithm to find the smallest distance (measured in number of words) between any two given words in a string.